There is one last Coptic (Christian Egyptian) feast to celebrate in January!

-I tired many tricks to get rid of the taro sliminess, yet this one works best.
+I tried many tricks to get rid of the Taro sliminess, yet this one works best.

 Taro root is infamous for being too slimy and hard to peel, yet the instructions below will make that daunting task a piece of cake.

-When you have peel it entirely, slice it in thick slices (1 inch thickness) and then dice each slice.
+When you have peeled it entirely, slice it in thick slices (1 inch thickness) and then dice each slice.

-Soak the diced taro in cold water overnight in the fridge.
-Rinse the diced taro with tap water right before adding it to the boiling soup.
-Don’t let it boil more 5 minutes on low heat so it doesn’t get too mushy.
+Soak the diced Taro in cold water overnight in the fridge.
+Rinse the diced Taro with tap water right before adding it to the boiling soup.
+Don’t let it boil more than 5 minutes on low heat so it doesn’t get too mushy.

 Taklia is an old Egyptian cooking technique where crushed garlic and ground coriander are cooked in sizzling ghee, butter or oil, until the mixture becomes fragrant and then it is added to a simmering soup of stew.
 In addition to Taro Soup, this technique is used to amp up the flavor of the iconic soup Molokhia.

 In the case of using vegetable stock as a base for this soup, it becomes a full-fledged plant-based dish with a high nutritious value.

 I suggest breaking the workload into two days.

 - Peel the taro, cube it, and place it in cold water in the fridge overnight.

 - In case you are using homemade broth, make it a day in advance.